delsinm/factobot/ARCHITECTURE.md

 ## Security Considerations

 **Secrets** — all credentials are loaded from environment variables at startup via `require_env()`.
 The app refuses to start if any required variable is missing.
 No credentials are hardcoded or committed to source control.

 **Webhook URLs** — stored in `commands.yaml` alongside the code.
 The repository should be private.
 For public repositories, webhook URLs should be stored as environment variables and resolved at runtime.
+Furute versions will store these in a database for greater security.

 **Access control** — enforced at the application layer before the modal opens.
 Slack's own slash command restrictions provide a coarse outer layer; the bot's per-command allowlists provide fine-grained control.
 Denial messages are ephemeral (Slack's `respond()`) so they are visible only to the requesting user.

 **User group resolution** — the bot calls `usergroups_list` and `usergroups_users_list` at access check time, not at startup.
 This ensures group membership is always current (within the 5-minute cache window) rather than stale from when the bot last started.

 **Callback endpoint** — protected by three independent layers configured in `settings.yaml`: payload size cap (prevents memory exhaustion), per-IP rate limiting (prevents brute-force and flooding), and one-time tokens with configurable TTL (prevents replay attacks and expired-job callbacks).
 See decision #11 for detailed reasoning.

 **Callback message content** — the `message` field from the workflow receiver is posted directly to Slack.
 If a receiver is compromised and sends malicious content, it appears in the user's DM.
 Slack's Block Kit sanitises most injection vectors, but the token should be treated as a secret — it authorises a DM to a real user.

 **Ack timing** — Slack's 3-second acknowledgment window means all slow operations (LiteLLM API, webhook call, Slack group resolution) happen after `ack()` is called.
 This is enforced by convention in every handler and documented explicitly in the handler docstrings.